dtr-org/unit-e-project/specs/spec_v1.0.md

 At the moment we don't foresee any changes to the block header or internal structure.

 This implementation relies heavily on statefulness of the consensus.
-This means that all the nodes in order to be able to accept blocks and transactions need to have an up to date view of the whole consensus state.
+This means that all the nodes in order to be able to accept blocks and transactions need to have an up-to-date view of the whole consensus state.
 The state structure is drafted with big contributions from the Casper contract code base with some simplifications.

 ```bash
 class Validator {